 It can also provide you a framework for understanding which strokes and tennis shots you might want to work on.
 This way when you step out on the court with a friend or tennis instructor you can get the most out of your time.

 The first type of tennis shot, and perhaps most commonly associated with tennis, is the groundstroke.
 Groundstrokes are typically hit standing a few feet from the baseline and are either hit as a forehand or a backhand.

 Topspin Forehand and Backhands

 The forehand and backhand are typically the very first strokes that a player will be taught.
-A forehand is hit with your dominant hand and arm (right if you’re right handed and left if you’re a left handed), while a backhand is hit either with two hands for a two handed backhand, or with one hand (still your dominant hand), for a one handed backhand.
+A forehand is hit with your dominant hand and arm (right if you’re right-handed and left if you’re left-handed), while a backhand is hit either with two hands for a two-handed backhand or with one hand (still your dominant hand), for a one-handed backhand.

 Flat Forehand and Backhand

 A flat forehand or backhand is one in which the player simply does not apply a significant amount of topspin to their shot.